-- Press the > button. - Your last shot is displayed.
+- Press the button. - ➤ Your last shot is displayed.

-Browse through your images.
+2 Browse through your images.

-To view the previous image, press the

-button.
-To view the next image, press the
+To view the previous image, press the ◀ button.
+To view the next image, press the ▶ button.

-button.

-- To access Scroll Display mode, press and hold the buttons for at least one second.
-In this mode, press the buttons to browse through images. - To return to single-image display, press the button. - To browse images grouped by shooting date, press the buttons in Scroll Display mode. - Movies are identified by a I icon.
+To access Scroll Display mode, press and hold the ◀▶ buttons for at least one second.
+In this mode, press the ◀▶ buttons to browse through images.

+Movies are identified by a ■ icon.
 To play movies, go to step 3.

-Play movies.
+3 Play movies.

-To start playback, press the ∮∮∮ button, press the ▲▼ buttons to choose ▶, and then press the ∮∮∮ button again.
+- To start playback, press the ∮∮∮ button, press the ▲▼ buttons to choose ▶, and then press the ∮∮∮ button again.

-Adjust the volume.
+- Adjust the volume.

-Press the A buttons to adjust the volume.
+- Press the ▲▼ buttons to adjust the volume.

-5 Pause playback.
+- Pause playback.

-- To pause playback, press the () button.
+- To pause playback, press the ∮∮∮ button.
 The movie control panel is displayed.
-To resume playback, press the () buttons to choose , and then press the () button. - After the movie is finished, I is displayed. - To switch to Shooting mode from Playback mode, press the shutter button halfway. - To deactivate Scroll Display, press the MENU button, choose [Scroll Display] on the
+To resume playback, press the ◀ buttons to choose , and then press the ∮∮∮ button.

-► tab, and then choose [Off]. - To change the transition shown between images, press the MENU button, choose [Transition] on the ▶ tab, and then press the ♦ buttons to choose the effect.
+- To switch to Shooting mode from Playback mode, press the shutter button halfway. - To deactivate Scroll Display, press the MENU button, choose [Scroll Display] on the tab, and then choose [Off]. - For playback from the last image viewed, press the MENU button, choose [Resume] on the ▶ tab, and then [Last seen]. - To change the transition shown between images, press the MENU button, choose [Transition] on the ▶ tab, and then press the ◆▶ buttons to choose the effect.